Certifying localizable quantum properties with constant sample complexity: Certifying quantum state fidelity using random-basis-enhanced conditional fidelity

+By introducing two positive semidefinite operators, $H_0$ and $H_1$ (defined in Eq.~\eqref{eq:H0H1}), we apply the Cauchy--Schwarz inequality to lower-bound Eq.~\eqref{eq:gap_dirichlet_form} by the ratio $\langle\phi|H_0|\phi\rangle^2 / \langle\phi|H_1|\phi\rangle$.
+Using Gaussian random matrix concentration inequalities and the Wick integration formula for Gaussian random variables, we prove that, with probability $1-\exp[-\Omega(n)]$, the following conditions hold simultaneously:

+The dimensional scaling factors exactly cancel in this ratio, yielding a constant lower bound of $\Omega(1)$.
+The complete proof is provided in Appendix~\ref{app:proof_spectral_gap}. \end{proof}

+Combining Theorem~\ref{thm:large_spectral} and Proposition~\ref{prop:fidelity_performance} establishes that for any chosen parameter $c<1/2$, a given fidelity $F$ can be certified using $\cO(1)$ samples for all but a $2^{-\Omega(n)}$ fraction of pure states.
+Moreover, this approach tolerates an infidelity of $(1-2c)\Delta(1-F) = \Omega(1)$.
+This performance substantially improves upon previous protocols requiring $\cO(n^4)$ samples and $\Omega(n^{-2})$ robustness~\cite{Huang2024Certifying}.

-Therefore, a larger spectral gap $\Delta$ directly improves both sample complexity and noise tolerance.
-To show the practical performance of our protocol, we performed numerical simulations on physically relevant states.
+To test whether this behavior persists for more experimentally accessible targets, we evaluated the practical performance of our protocol using numerical simulations on physically relevant, non-Haar states.
 We sampled $N_s=50$ states $\{\psi_j\}_{j=1}^{N_s}$ generated by local quantum circuits of depth $10n$.
-The depth is chosen so that the states are far from Haar-random states—whose preparation requires exponentially deep circuits—thereby illustrating that our protocol applies to generic physical states of polynomial circuit depth.
+The depth is chosen so that the states are far from Haar-random states, whose preparation requires exponentially deep circuits.
 To estimate the spectral gap of $O_{\psi}$ for these states, we draw $N_M=100$ random local Pauli bases $\bmb_1,\bmb_2,\ldots,\bmb_{N_M} \in \{X,Y,Z\}^{n_B}$ and define the truncated observable

 where $1 \le i \le N_M$ and $\bmx(\bmb_j,\bm z) \in \Bxrange$ denotes the basis state corresponding to measurement outcome $\bm z$ in basis $\bmb_j$.
 The previously defined $O_{\psi}$ is recovered in the limit $i \to \infty$.
 For $n_A=1$, we compute the averaged spectral gap